2013’s Chinese New Year’s Parade, featuring the Year of the Snake, happened on February 17 in Vancouver’s Chinatown.

 Some of the dragon carriers were dancing around trying to keep warm and the next thing you know the dragon was kissing this snake.
 “Hey, what’s going on here?” a man shouted, “this is supposed to be a family event!”

-I’m not sure what these characters on this drum mean, but it was very important that I photograph them and repeat them with the proper Chinese intonation until I got it right!
+I’m not sure what these characters on this drum mean, but it was very important to the man standing next to me that I photograph them and then repeat them with the proper Chinese intonation until I got it right!
 It’s the Year of the Snake, and there were lots of inventive ‘snake’ costumes.
 These dancers showing off their snake gloves were one of my favourites.

 I was so busy taking photos I didn’t notice that I was on the wrong side of the barrier.
 Then people started loudly motioning me to get down.
 I slid down to the curb, leaning up against a lamp pole and took some pictures from there.